-While on IODP Expedition 340T, a team of scientists were able to measure the geophysical properties of gabbroic rocks directly in place for the first time.
+While on IODP Expedition 340T, a team of scientists was able to measure the geophysical properties of gabbroic rocks directly in place for the first time.
 With these new measurements, scientists may be able to use seismic survey data to infer the pattern of seawater circulation within the deeper crust making it easier to map out geophysical structures beneath the seafloor.

 Scientists recently concluded an expedition aboard the research vessel JOIDES Resolution to learn more about Atlantis Massif, an undersea mountain, or seamount, that formed in a very different way than the majority of the seafloor in the oceans.